Gay and lesbian bars and clubs: places to go in Paris

 Another unmissable event is the electro night Bizarre Love Triangle that has been hosted at Maxim’s for over 10 years.
 Doctor Love is still at Club Haussmann.
 In the Saint-Germain-des-Prés district the restaurant L'Alcazar hosts gay nights, such as those dedicated to the disco music of La Madame Klaude.

 Over towards Gibus, the Nuits des Follivores / Crazyvores liven up the République district in an offbeat atmosphere to the sound of French and international hits.
 At the Java, gay evenings follow on one after the other, like the Trou aux biches.
 BearDrop party nights liven up the 16th arrondissement with their pop house music scene.

 Sunday evenings are now packed with events, including the gay nights at Rosa Bonheur in the Parc des Buttes Chaumont, or in bars such as Le Café A for La Dimanche.

 The LGBT community also regularly comes together for after-work parties in all sorts of venues with a range of different atmospheres.
 There’s La Martine and La Grosse Martine every Friday in summer and every Thursday during the rest of the year, as well as La Puti Vuelta held in a different location every first Friday of the month and aimed at an international clientele, and many more.

-Other festive events: the evening programmes of LGBT festivals such as Loud & Proud, organized by La Gaité Lyrique, the closing of TIP (Tournoi International de Paris), Check the schedules on their respective websites and Facebook pages.
+Other festive event: the closing of TIP (Tournoi International de Paris), Check the schedules on their respective websites and Facebook pages.